Robert Bush noon, July 27

 An early 2012 EP Clockwork Slang was produced by Mr. Ridley (Orko Eloheim, Black Mikey, etc.).
 In summer 2012, a mixtape called Gondola was posted as the first of a series in a London-based art magazine, Art Wednesday.

-In August 2012, the band won Best Hip-Hop Album at the San Diego Music Awards.
+In August 2012, the band (now a duo) won Best Hip-Hop Album at the San Diego Music Awards.